jonathanabrahams/rollup-react/README.md

 Using rollupjs to bundle.

 # Redux
-Using Redux to manange state.
+Using Redux to manage state.

 # Storybook
 Using Storybook to develop components.